Sleep, stress and recovery

 • NOT for diarrhoea or loose stools (will make worse).

-• Not the best form for sleep or anxiety, use glycinate for those.
+• Not the best form for sleep or anxiety; glycinate is the form usually preferred for those, though evidence is limited.

 Magnesium citrate vs glycinate